memgraph/docs/products/lab/v1.2.0/style-script.md

   -> #228b22
 ```

-Third type of expressions are function application expressions.
+The third type of expressions are function application expressions.
 A function can
 be applied to the list of expressions (arguments) in the following way.
 ```
 Concat("Agents", " ", "of", " ", "S.H.I.E.L.D.")
   -> Agents of S.H.I.E.L.D.
 ```
 Here the function `Concat` was applied to the list of string literal expressions
 to produce their concatenation.
-Arguments can be any expressions.
+Any expression can be an argument.

 Not all expressions have to be evaluated.
 For example, when calling `If`
 function one argument will not be evaluated.